 working out a delivery plan

-loading the van so that goods are arranged in the correct order for delivery
+loading the vehicle so that goods are arranged in the correct order for delivery

 helping to carry in any heavy items

-getting a signature of receipt from the person receiving the goods, sometimes using a hand-held device
+getting a signature of receipt from the person receiving the goods, sometimes using a hand-held device, and sometimes taking payment

-keeping the van clean and tidy and carrying out basic maintenance
+keeping the vehicle clean and tidy and carrying out basic maintenance

 updating delivery records, manually or using a hand-held computer